yangzhengzhiroy/IndustryGuesser/README.md

-`GenderTeller` is meant to replace the existing implemented package `chicksexer` due to obsolete dependencies.
+`IndustryGuesser` is meant to guess the industry of the company based on its name.

 ## Installation